RPiOVN/p2pvps-server/specifications/high-level-overview.md

 * Testing

+# High Level System Overview
+The sections below give additional details on how the system-as-a-whole works.
+Lower level specifications will be captured in the respective specification document for Client, Server, and Marketplace.

 ## Network Orchestration
-A client device registers with a server by making an API call and passing a server-generated key.
-Upon recieving a valid registration call, the server opens a new ports and returns this information to the client.
-The client then makes reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, creating a command line interface accessible to the renter.
+A client device registers with a server by making a REST API call and passing a server-generated key (GUID).
+Upon recieving a valid registration call, the server opens new ports, generates login details, and returns this information to the client.
+The client then makes
+reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, creating a command line interface accessible to the renter.

+The server operates a minimal SSH server running inside a Docker container and another [LocalTunnel server](https://github.com/localtunnel/server) running inside it's own Docker container.
-At the same time, a minimal Linux shell (inside a Docker container) with an SSH server is created on the server.
-This shell allows connection to the command line interface via SSH (port 22), and also opens port 80 (http) and port 443 (https).
+This SSH shell allows connection to the command line interface via SSH (port 22).
+The LocalTunnel server also forwards port 80 (http) and port 443 (https) from the client device.
 A subdomain is created on the server allowing access to these three ports.
 This allows clients to connect to the command line on the device and also serve web pages and web apps.